E3SM-Project/polaris/docs/developers_guide/framework/io.md

 from polaris.io import symlink

-def configure(testcase, config):
+def configure(task, config):
     ...
-    with path('polaris.ocean.tests.global_ocean.files_for_e3sm', 'README') as \
+    with path('polaris.ocean.tasks.global_ocean.files_for_e3sm', 'README') as \
             target:
-        symlink(str(target), '{}/README'.format(testcase['work_dir']))
+        symlink(str(target), '{}/README'.format(task['work_dir']))
 ```

 In this example, we get the path to a README file within polaris and make
-a local symlink to it in the test case's work directory.
+a local symlink to it in the task's work directory.
 We did this with
 `symlink()` rather than `add_input_file()` because we want this link to
-be within the test case's work directory, not the step's work directory.
+be within the task's work directory, not the step's work directory.
 We
 must do this in `configure()` rather than `collect()` because we do not
-know if the test case will be set up at all (or in what work directory) during
+know if the task will be set up at all (or in what work directory) during
 `collect()`.

 (dev-io-download)=